Three offers unlimited data on a range of plans with inclusive roaming, personal hotspot and 5G coverage at no extra

 Unlimited Data on Three

 All-You-Can-Eat Downloads With No Limit

 The network has offered unlimited data since 2010 under the brand name of all-you-can-eat data.
-The brand name originated from the fact that ‘unlimited data’ policies had previously been tarnished (e.g. with hidden download limits and fair usage policies).
-The all-you-can-eat branding was therefore intended to signify truly unlimited downloads with no hidden limits or fair usage policies.
+The brand name originated from the fact that ‘unlimited data’ policies had been tarnished by limits on other networks (e.g. hidden download limits or fair usage policies).
+The all-you-can-eat branding was therefore intended to signify truly unlimited downloads with no hidden limits and no fair usage policies.

 4G Download Speeds & 5G At No Extra Cost